matteo-fregonara/OpenVoiceAgent/README.md

         #### PoC Tests

-        If you want to run a PoC test as defined in our research plan, run:
+        If you want to run a PoC test as defined in our research plan, replace `{your conda environment}` in `set "PYTHON_EXE=%USERPROFILE%\miniconda3\envs\{your conda environment}\python.exe"` in the .bat file you would like to run, and execute:
         ```
         poc_tests\pX_sY.bat
         ```